jsoonworld/kotlin-lotto/README.md

   - [ ] Able to compare lotto numbers and winning numbers.
   - [ ] Able to display winning results.
   - [ ] Able to calculate the yield.
-- [ ] If the user inputs an invalid value, an `IllegalArgumentException` must be thrown and an error message starting with `[ERROR]` should be printed.
-Then, prompt the user to re-enter from that point.
-  - [ ] Must handle specific exceptions like `IllegalArgumentException`, `IllegalStateException`, etc., not just `Exception`.
-  - [ ] After printing the error message, allow re-input from that step.

 # Exception

+If the user inputs an invalid value, an `IllegalArgumentException` must be thrown and an error message starting with `[ERROR]` should be printed.
+After printing the error message, the user should be prompted to re-enter from that point.
+Only specific exceptions like `IllegalArgumentException`, `IllegalStateException`, etc. must be handled — **not generic `Exception`**.

-- [x] If not divisible by 1,000, an exception should be thrown.
+- [x] If the purchase amount is not divisible by 1,000, an exception should be thrown.
+  (e.g. `[ERROR] The purchase amount must be in units of 1,000 KRW.`)
+- [x] If the lotto number count is not exactly 6, an exception should be thrown.
+  (e.g. `[ERROR] Lotto must contain exactly 6 unique numbers.`)
+- [x] If the lotto numbers contain duplicates, an exception should be thrown.
+  (e.g. `[ERROR] Lotto numbers must not contain duplicates.`)
+- [x] If the bonus number is included in the main lotto numbers, an exception should be thrown.
+  (e.g. `[ERROR] Bonus number must not duplicate with lotto numbers.`)

 # Input